OPALX-project/OPALX-project.github.io/installation-local.md

 `source /opt/psi/config/profile.bash`

 Now all modules should be ready.
-In the .bashrc (or similar) put